Grand Clay Arts

 Materials:

 All necessary tools should be available from the Grand Clay Arts supply room.
-Please purchase prior to the class:
+During first class you will purchase (bring credit card):

 • 25# bag of clay (B-Mix with grog or Speckled Buff)